SPAIN'S SIERRA DE ANDUJAR

 SIERRA DE ANDUJAR

 Having arrived on our morning flight, we will drive north from Malaga to the Parque Natural Sierra de Andujar.
 Forming part of the Sierra Morena, a 250 mile long chain of hills that run east to west through southern Spain, we will spend four nights in this unspoilt place.
 The next morning will give us our first chance of seeing an Iberian Lynx.
-Just 94 individuals survived in the wild in 2002, but concerted conservation efforts have raised this figure to around 400 by 2016.
+Just 94 individuals survived in the wild in 2002, but concerted conservation efforts have raised this figure to 309 by 2013.
 An incredible 70% of these are found at Andujar.
-The park covers some 70,000 hectares, where habitat is protected and landowners are encouraged to safeguard them.
+The park covers some 70,000 hectares, where habitat is protected and landowners are encouraged to safeguard the lynx.
 Amid rolling hills dotted with holm and cork oaks, thyme and rosemary, the world’s biggest population of Iberian Lynx is now thriving.

 We will still have to work hard for a sighting.
 We will find an optimal spot to scan from and must be prepared to wait…. and wait…. and wait.
 Luckily, while Iberian Lynx are most active early and late in the day, they continue to move around their territories throughout the day.
 They are not particularly shy either, and can often be seen walking in plain sight, oblivious to an appreciative audience.
 A big male, weighing over 25kg, makes for an awesome sight.